 I had to try one right away.
 To my surprise, this withered red package tasted incredible!
 Unable to resist storing my homemade “sun-dried tomatoes” — my intention when I set out to make them — I assembled a little bruschetta.
 On a toasted baguette from Metropolitan Bakery, topped with a slice of mozzarella from Claudio’s and a basil leaf from the farmstand, these tomatoes make a delectable appetizer — the most adored tastes of summer concentrated in one bite.

-12 plum tomatoes
+- 12 plum tomatoes

-fresh mozzarella, cut into ½-inch thick slices
+- fresh mozzarella, cut into ½-inch thick slices

+- Preheat oven to 200ºF.
 Halve each tomato lengthwise through the stem.
 Arrange the tomatoes, cut side up, side by side on a rimmed cookie sheet.
 (Tomatoes should not be touching one another.)
 Sprinkle each tomato lightly with salt.

-For the bruschetta, preheat the oven to 400ºF.
+- For the bruschetta, preheat the oven to 400ºF.
 Slice the baguette into ¾-inch thick rounds, drizzle with olive oil and bake until golden, about 10 minutes.
 Remove from the oven and let cool.
-Top each baguette slice with a piece of mozzarella, a few oven dried tomatoes and a few small leaves of basil.
+Top each baguette slice with a piece of mozzarella, a few oven-dried tomatoes and a few small leaves of basil.
 Serve.